shinhs2009/Bounty-DApp/design_pattern_desicions.md

 In Posted state, hunters can submit work and bounty owner can accept their work.
 In Finished state, hunters can't submit work and bounty Owner send ether to their account.
 I will add more state like "Expired" to add

+## Unused Design Pattern

+1. Speed Bump
+It can be used to prevent DoS attack.
+I'll supplement it later.

+2. Auto Deprecation
+I want to add Expired State in Contract.
+Then I will use auto deprecation pattern.

+3. Mortal
+I use Circuit breaker Pattern to stop Contract.
+It can be used between Ownable and Circuit Breaker contract.
+When the Contract can't be usable it'll selfdestruct() the whole contract.
+I'll implement it later.